darkhelmet/verboselogging/posts/simple-jquery-timeout.md

 into jQuery.
 Maybe on some browsers there is a problem with setTimeout and what you want to do, specifically, so you could put your logic to *not* use it on that browser, and yet still have the same syntax for running something after x amount of time.
-I also don’t like the parameter ordering in setTimeout, but that’s just me.
+I also don't like the parameter ordering in setTimeout, but that's just me.